Center for Human Rights and International Justice

 6:00 pm -- East Wing 120, BC Newton Campus

 Part of the Center's Migration Film Series this year, and co-sponsored by the BC Film Studies Program, the screening of abUSed, a powerful documentary, will explore the most brutal immigration raid in the history of the United States - the Postville, Iowa raid of 2008.
 Produced by Luis Argueta, abUSed- the Postville Raid tells the story of one of the largest Immigrations and Customs Enforcement (ICE) in the US and reveals the disastrous effects of enforcement policies on families, children and communities.
 It also serves as a cautionary tale against government abuses of the rule of law, the constitution and labor rights.
-More about the film can be found at http://www.abusedthepostvilleraid.com/
+Find about more about the film here.

 Following the film, a worker detained in the 2007 ICE raid on the Michael Bianco, Inc. factory in New Bedford, MA will speak about her experience.